What is a McKenzie Friend?

 A McKenzie Friend is someone who provides support, guidance, and assistance to individuals representing themselves in court (litigants in person).
 While they are not practising lawyers, they often have legal knowledge, experience, or qualifications that enable them to provide invaluable help in family law and other legal proceedings.

-The term comes from the 1970 case McKenzie v McKenzie, where the court ruled that litigants in person have the right to assistance from a non-legal professional.
+The term comes from the landmark 1970 case McKenzie v McKenzie, where the Court of Appeal established that litigants in person have the right to assistance from a qualified non-lawyer.

 When Should You Use a McKenzie Friend?